daipe-ai/platform-docs/docs/data-pipelines-workflow/feature-branch.md

 **Create or Select existing branch:**

-- If you are creating pipeline on the existing notebooks in the master branch select **Create new** and name it
+- If you are creating pipeline for the notebooks in the master branch select **Create new** and name it
 - If you want to create pipeline based on the notebooks from the commited feature branch select **Use existing** and select the branch

 ![](../images/df_create_new.png){: style="width: 600px; padding-left: 5%"}